PoCInnovation/Workshops/software/16.Rust-Tetra/README.md

 - `D` to move the fish to the right.

-:dart: The objective is simple: Thanks to the previous exercises you can display a fish and now you have to make it move when you press the keys above.
+🎯 The objective is simple: Thanks to the previous exercises you can display a fish and now you have to make it move when you press the keys above.

 ##### Resources
  - [Tetra input](https://docs.rs/tetra/0.2.18/tetra/input/index.html)